hanggrian/openpss/README.md

 ![OpenPSS][logo]

 Point of Sale software specifically designed for offset and digital printing business.
-Powered by JavaFX and Kotlin frameworks.
+Powered by Kotlin frameworks, heavily under development.
-Heavily under development.

 Features
 --------
- * Multi-platform, client available in Android, Windows, and macOS.
+ * Multi-platform, client available in Windows and macOS.
  * Multi-language, currently supports English and Bahasa.

 How to use
 ----------

 #### Download
 Head to releases to download this app in 3 variants:
- * `apk`: Android app installer.
  * `dmg`: macOS images, mount and obtain the `app` file.
  * `exe`: Windows executables wrapped in 7-zip SFX installer.
  * `jar`: Single Java executable file that requires JRE 1.8.